 Extension Description .cas, .c10 Compact cassette image.
-CUE data can optionally mark up silence and the wavelength to use for each bit. .k7 Another less popular compact cassette image format.
-Read-only. .bas, .asc ASCII BASIC files.
-XRoar will wrap the ASCII text in the appropriate file structure to present to the emulated machine as saved ASCII BASIC.
-On the MC-10, these will be "quick-typed" instead, as these machines do not support ASCII BASIC files on tape.
+CUE data can optionally mark up silence and the wavelength to use for each bit. .bas, .asc ASCII BASIC files.
+XRoar will wrap the ASCII text in the appropri- ate file structure to present to the emulated machine as saved ASCII BASIC.
+Does not work on the MC-10.
 Read-only. .wav Standard audio data file can be used as a cassette image. .dmk Disk image file in a format defined by David Keil.
 These images store a lot of information about the structure of a disk and support both single and double density data. .jvc, .os9, .dsk Disk image file in a basic sector-by-sector format with optional header information. .vdk Another disk image file format, used by PC-Dragon. .sna XRoar-specific snapshots preserve machine state.
 Old v1 snapshots can still be read, but writing a snapshot uses the new v2 format. .ram When a .ram extension is given while writing a snapshot, a simple RAM dump is generated instead.
 Write-only. .bin, .dgn, .cco Binary file in DragonDOS or RS-DOS format (autodetected).
-Readonly. ,, .hex Intel hex record.
+Read-only. ,, .hex Intel hex record.
 An ASCII format that encodes binary data and where in memory to load it.
 Read-only. .rom, .ccc ROM image file.
 Simple binary dump of a ROM IC.
 Machine firmware images and ROM cartridge images are in this format.
-Read-only. .ide HD image file assumed to be 512 bytes per sector with IDE "magic" and IDENTIFY DEVICE metadata in the first 1024 bytes. .img HD image file assumed to be 512 bytes per sector with no header. .vhd HD image file assumed to be 256 bytes per sector with no header.
+Read-only.